iamjobanbabbar/nz-earnings-eda/Readme.md

 This project demonstrates end-to-end exploratory data analysis using real New Zealand labour market data.
 It highlights the importance of understanding data structure, making transparent assumptions, and communicating insights clearly.

+## Data Availability

+The raw datasets used in this project are publicly available from Stats NZ but are not included in this repository due to file size limitations.

+- Quarterly Employment Survey (QES): https://www.stats.govt.nz/
+- Household Living-costs Price Index (HLPI): https://www.stats.govt.nz/

+The notebook contains all data cleaning and processing steps required to reproduce the analysis.